-While H5N1 has been diagnosed in primarily chickens and farm birds, it is possible for any bird to contract the virus.
+While H5N1 has been diagnosed primarily in chickens and other farm birds, it’s possible for virtually any bird to contract the virus.
 And because migratory birds carry the virus, it can easily spread all around the world.

-As of now, the risk of contracting avian flu is not particularly high for captive, housebound birds in the U.S. There are, however, two factors which could cause the risk of infection to come into play.
+The risk of contracting avian flu is not particularly high for housebound pet birds.
+However, there are two factors that can cause the risk of infection to increase.

-The second risk factor is the ever-increasing sale of wild caught birds into the pet trade.
-On top of causing the birds severe trauma during their capture, transport, and sale, this practice could play a role in introducing any number of horrendous diseases -- including avian flu -- to people's homes and aviaries.
+The second risk factor is the sale of wild-caught birds in the pet trade.
+On top of causing the wild birds severe trauma by ripping them away from their natural environment, this practice can play a role in introducing many diseases, including the avian flu, to people's homes and aviaries.

 So if you are looking for a new bird, seek a reputable breeder or rescue group to ensure that your new pet is healthy.
-If you have recently purchased a bird that you suspect could have been wild caught, it would be best to schedule an appointment with an avian veterinarian as soon as possible.
+If you have recently purchased a bird that you suspect was captured from the wild, schedule an appointment with an avian veterinarian as soon as possible.
 Avian vets are capable of testing for the diseases specific to birds, such as the avian flu, and they can offer your bird treatment if necessary.
-At the very least, knowing will offer you peace of mind!

 Keeping Your Pet Bird Healthy

 Truth be told, many times the biggest risk to a pet bird's health is improper care from its owner.
 Always wash your hands before and after handling your pet bird to mitigate the spread of any diseases.
 And make sure you’re thoroughly cleaning its environment on a regular basis to remove feces, old food, and other waste that can potentially spread disease.

 A quality diet is one of the primary ways to maximize a pet bird’s healthy lifespan.
 In addition to nutritious seeds and pellets, make sure you’re feeding your bird a mix of leafy greens and other vegetables, some fruits, grains, and nuts.
 Consult your veterinarian for the optimal diet for your specific bird.